Royal Steam Heater Company History

 In 1962, Harold E. Drake, Jr., succeeded to the position of managing officer.
 Under his leadership, Royal Steam Heater Company began undertaking major piping and sheet metal contracts with the same enthusiasm and confidence as they did for small jobbing work.

 Today, President, Jay Drake and his brother David represent the fourth generation of Drakes leading the company.
-Jay’s oldest son Elliott joined the company in 2009.
+Jay’s older son Elliott joined the company in 2009.
 Jay, David, and Elliott continue to build upon the rich family and company history.

 Please contact us at 978.632.0770 or Email Us to discuss how we can help make your project a success.